Saul-BT/tech-interview-test-order-manager/README.md

 ![image](https://user-images.githubusercontent.com/47493473/144288977-64fbb8b3-335c-4938-ab62-06bbb788ebaa.png)

+## Language
+Our preferred stack at Umamicart is ReactJs and NextJs.
+However, feel free to use the language in which you feel more comfortable.

+## The result
+- We expect a Git repo with the source code (this one).
+- We need semantic and small commits along the process.
+Please, don’t make a single huge commit at the end.
+- Deploy your app in a deployment platform such as Vercel or Netlify.
+Mind the env variables.

+## An example
+This is quick example of what our current app is working like, and more or less what we would expect out of this exercise.
+![Test-Gif](https://user-images.githubusercontent.com/47493473/144290866-9a873f3d-b13b-444f-a7c2-dce967321960.gif)

 ## Hints
 - In order to achieve this challenge, you need to interact with the [Shopify API](https://shopify.dev/api).
 However you don't need to access the Shopify Admin.
 - To tackle this task, you can go with a Basic HTTP authentication (check the Shopify DOCs).
 We'll provide you with the API key.
 - Whenever you create an order, Shopify answers with the full order or a descriptive error.

-## Language
-Our preferred stack at Umamicart is ReactJs and NextJs.
-However, feel free to use the language in which you feel more comfortable.

-## An example
-This is quick example of what our current app is working like, and more or less what we would expect out of this exercise.
-![Test-Gif](https://user-images.githubusercontent.com/47493473/144290866-9a873f3d-b13b-444f-a7c2-dce967321960.gif)